arthurysong/console-poker-frontend/README.md

 Currently, the application is still being built out.
 The Stripe API is not accepting real USD transactions and only accepting test data.

 ### To do:
-- Support split-pots (currently, when someone goes all-in, no more bets are accepted for the round)
+- Support split-pots (Currently, when someone goes all-in, no more bets are accepted for the round.)
-- Keep data on a users' wins and rounds played
+- Keep data on a users' winnings, losses, and rounds played
 - Using player data on winnings, compute 'leaderboards' for a 'season'

 ## Features